KhronosGroup/KTX-Software/interface/java_binding/README.md

-Java bindings for libktx, made by [Shukant Pal](https://github.com/ShukantPal) originally for the [Texture Compression Tool](https://compressor.shukantpal.com).
+Java bindings for libktx, made with love by [Shukant Pal](https://github.com/ShukantPal) originally for the [Texture Compression Tool](https://compressor.shukantpal.com).

 ## Build and install libktx-jni